 Holy Communion at Christ Lutheran Church may be celebrated by baptized students who are in 5th grade and up and have completed the Holy Communion Family Class.

-The Holy Communion Family Class (attended by parents and their children) is a 2 hour sessions offered each year.
+The Holy Communion Family Class (attended by parents and their children) is a 2-hour session offered each year.
 This class helps students understand the significance of The Lord's Supper and what it means for them as a follower of Christ.

-First Communion is celebrated on Maundy Thursday (the day where we commemorate Jesus instituting the Lord's Supper) each year.
+First Communion is celebrated on Maundy Thursday (the day when we commemorate Jesus instituting the Lord's Supper) each year.